 Celestine Liu is one of those artists who can do pretty much anything and everything — and do it all well.
-On her new debut EP Liunique, the rising mezzo-soprano singer-songwriter casually, capably and confidently moves between pop, jazz, classical and more, effectively showcasing her expressive and impressive musical and vocal skill sets.
+On her new debut EP Liunique, the multi-talented mezzo-soprano singer-songwriter casually, capably and confidently moves between pop, jazz, classical and more, effectively showcasing her expressive and impressive musical and vocal skill sets.
 And to show she’s a good sport to boot, she even sat down and answered my dumb questions.
 Is there nothing she can’t do?
 Read on and find out:

 Introduce yourself: Name, age (feel free to lie), home base and any other details you’d care to share — height / weight / identifying marks / astrology sign / your choice.

 Hi Tinnitist fans!
 I’m Celestine Liu.
 I’m 29 years old now and I’m originally from Liaoning, China.
 My astrology sign is Taurus♉ !

 My grandmother used to be a vocal teacher and my mom is very good at singing, so I began singing from a very young age.
 I remember performing on stage for the first time when I was three and participating in many singing competitions and winning many awards during my childhood.
 I was considered talented in music and promising to become a star in the future by my peers.
 As my passion for music grew, I started receiving professional music training since junior high school.
 In college, I studied Chinese folk singing, composing, and playing the piano for four years, after which I came to the U.S. for my master’s degree in vocal performance.